 “Some researchers argue that fluoride in drinking water has advantages and benefits while others claim that it only has disadvantages and poses serious risks.
 Does Fluoride in your drinking water expose you to dangerous chemicals or health risks?”
 Discuss the validity of each argument, establish a clear thesis and follow sound reasoning providing evidence from at least three academic journals.
 Students’ work will be submitted in Turn-it-In in order to check for plagiarism and similarity rates among peers.

 Students will also have to give a 10-minute presentation(in pairs) to a small group of students.
 Presentations will be taking place during week 12 (May 14-18).

 Vocabulary tasks 30%

 Essay writing (Synthesising information from given sources) 40%

-This includes all listening tasks, and readings, papers and tasks in your textbook regarding:
+This includes a ALL listening tasks, and readings, papers and tasks in your textbook

 All students are required to send an email to the instructor (stating name, department and registration number) so that they receive an invite to the online writing course platform for Chem II in the first two weeks of the spring semester.

 NB.
 Failure to register online before week 3 will result in your class being dropped.
 Students who wish to take the course again may do so in the following spring semester.

 Previous course programmes